Roger Knight (American football)

-Roger Oliver Knight (born October 11, 1978) is a former American football linebacker in the National Football League (NFL).
+Roger Oliver Knight (born October 11, 1978) is an American former professional football linebacker in the National Football League (NFL).
 He would attend Brooklyn Technical High School, graduating in 1997.
-He was drafted by the Pittsburgh Steelers in the sixth round of the 2001 NFL Draft.
+He was drafted by the Pittsburgh Steelers in the sixth round of the 2001 NFL draft.
 He played college football at Wisconsin.

 Knight also played for the New Orleans Saints.